Volunteer

 HOW TO BECOME A BELUGA COMMUNITY SCIENTIST?

-Step 1.
+• Step 1.
 Attend a volunteer orientation

 Orientations (60-90 minutes) are held virtually at the start of each monitoring season.
 We provide you with information on our monitoring activities and instructions on following our monitoring protocols and using our datasheets during orientation.
 Our monitoring protocol provides a standardized method for conducting shore-based beluga monitoring.
 Our program enables the systematic collection of field observations so that our data can be used to support the management and conservation of these animals.
 The orientation will be recorded and posted here for viewing anytime during our season.
-All participants must be at least 18 years of age unless accompanied by an adult guardian.
+All participants must be local Alaskan residents and at least 18 years of age unless accompanied by an adult guardian.

-Step 2.
-Complete volunteer application and waiver
+• Step 2.
+Complete volunteer form

-Step 3.
+• Step 3.
 In-person monitoring training

-You are ready to monitor!
+• You are ready to monitor!

 Once you complete steps 1 -3, you are ready to monitor yourself!
 You can find everything you need under the “Monitor” tab.
-If you would like more information on becoming an Alaska Beluga Monitoring Partnership (AKBMP) volunteer, please email us at alaskabmp@gmail.com.
+If you would like more information on becoming an Alaska Beluga Monitoring Program (AKBMP) volunteer, please email us at alaskabmp@gmail.com.

 WHAT DOES A BELUGA COMMUNITY SCIENTIST DO?

-MONITOR
+• MONITOR

-ENTRY
+• DATA ENTRY

 Volunteers are expected to use the AKBMP datasheets to collect observations and submit their data on an online platform after their sessions.
 The datasheets and data entry process are straightforward, and we provide training opportunities so the volunteer feels comfortable.
 You will get extensive training from the volunteer orientation and the lead observer training sessions.
 We encourage our volunteers to take photos of the belugas during their sessions and submit them with their data if you like taking photographs.

-STEWARDSHIP
+• STEWARDSHIP

 As a AKBMP beluga community scientist, you will learn about Cook Inlet belugas and their conservation needs.
 Participating in beluga monitoring will give you first-hand experience with these animals and their habitat.
 The information you collect will provide researchers, managers, and the public with valuable information about this endangered species.